mitchellharper12/folding-scripts/README.md

 ### [sched\_yield\_hook.c](./foldingathome/sched_yield_hook.c)

-A C file that, when build using the provided Makefile, produces a shared object that can be preloaded that always causes the libc wrapper over the `sched_yield` syscall to return 0 before every yielding to the kernel.
+A C file that, when built using the provided Makefile, produces a shared object that can be preloaded that always causes the libc wrapper over the `sched_yield` syscall to return 0 before every yielding to the kernel.
 Also optionally can be built in a configruation that allows for selective